-A regular meeting of the Steering Committee of the Orange County Sanitation District was called to order by Board Chairman David Shawver on Wednesday, February 26, 2020 at 5:02 p.m. in the Administration Building of the Orange County Sanitation District.
+A regular meeting of the Steering Committee of the Orange County Sanitation District was called to order by Board Chairman David Shawver on Wednesday, March 25, 2020 at 5:06 p.m. in the Administration Building of the Orange County Sanitation District.
+Chair Shawver stated that the meeting was being held telephonically in accordance with the Governor's Executive Order No. N-29-20, due to the Coronavirus Pandemic (COVID-19).